famedly/matrix-dart-sdk/lib/src/voip/README.md

-# VOIP for Matrix SDK
+# VOIP for Matrix SDK (TODO TD THIS PROBABLY NEEDS A UPDATE AFTER THE REWRITE)

 1:1 and group calls